rich-iannone/posts/yaml-defense/index.md

 ## What YAML 1.2 changed

-The YAML 1.2 specification was published in 2009, with a clarifying revision (1.2.2) completed in October 2021.[^11] Its changes address the complaints described above directly.
+The YAML 1.2 specification was published in 2009, with a clarifying revision (1.2.2) completed in October 2021.[^12] Its changes address the complaints described above directly.

 The implicit typing that created the Norway problem is gone.
 In the YAML 1.2 Core Schema, only `true` and `false` (and their capitalizations `True`, `False`, `TRUE`, `FALSE`) are recognized as booleans.
 The words `yes`, `no`, `on`, `off`, `y`, and `n` are plain strings.
 Sexagesimal number literals (the `22:22` problem) are removed entirely.
+Timestamp is no longer a core type, so an unquoted `2026-05-05` is a string under the core schema rather than an automatically detected date.
 JSON is now a strict, proper subset of YAML 1.2, which means any valid JSON document parses identically as YAML.
 The tag resolution rules are tightened and clarified.
 The specification itself, while still substantial, is written more clearly and maintained openly on GitHub.